poojit1406/MEDIDOC/README.md

 start Apache and MySql
 ```

-6. Run phpmyadmin on it.
+6. Run phpmyadmin on your browser.
 7. Create a database with name "users" and then import the users.sql file in it.
 8. Create a password for your phpmyadmin.